LoRA Provides Differential Privacy by Design via Random Sketching: Experiments

-We have used the above noise measure in \cref{fig:layernorms} to confirm our theoretical findings that \LoRA adds more noise to the adapter parameters that have a batch gradient with larger norm.
-We clearly observe that the adapter $W_6^0 \in \mathbb{R}^{768\times2304}$ in the sixth attention layer of GPT-2, which has the largest $\|\nabla_{W_6^0}\mathcal{L}\|$ (left figure), experiences the largest noise in one gradient step of \LoRA (right figure).
+We have used the above noise measure in \cref{fig:layernorms} to confirm our theoretical findings in \Cref{lem:noise_var} that \LoRA adds more noise to the \emph{adapters} $\mathbf{W}_\ell$ that have a batch gradient with larger norm.
+We observe that the adapter $\mathbf{W}_6$ in the 6-th attention layer of GPT-2 model, which has one of the largest batch gradients (left figure), experiences the largest noise in one gradient step of \LoRA (right figure).
 Also, as seen in the right figure, the amount of noise injected to different layers decreases uniformly as the rank $r$ increases.
-We already observed in \cref{fig:ablation_r} that larger $r$ results in more vulnerability of the adapted model to privacy attacks, altogether confirming our theoretical findings in \cref{lem:noise_var} and \cref{sec:connecting_DP}.
+We already observed in \cref{fig:ablation_r} that smaller $r$ yields to more robustness to privacy attacks, altogether confirming our theoretical findings in \cref{lem:noise_var} and \cref{lem:DPofLora}.